OpenNebula/website/content/product/cluster_configuration/backup_system/overview.md

 <!--# Overview -->

-This Chapter contains documentation on how to configure the available backends for [Virtual Machine Backups](../../virtual_machines_operation/virtual_machine_backups/).
+Here you will find details on how to configure the available backends for [Virtual Machine Backups](../../virtual_machines_operation/virtual_machine_backups/).
 Backups are managed through the datastore and image abstractions, so all of the concepts that apply to these objects, such as access control or quotas, are applicable to backups.

-Define backup datastores using these backends or datastore drivers:
+Define backup datastores by using the available options for backends or datastore drivers:

 - Restic: based on the [restic backup tool](https://restic.net/)
 - Rsync: relies on the [rsync utility](https://rsync.samba.org/) to transfer backup files.